 A folk festival of Punjab, Lohri is celebrated majorly by the Sikhs and Punjabis in North India.
-While every year it is celebrated on January 13, in 2020, the festival is falling on January 14.
+While every year it is celebrated on January 13, in 2022.

 This festival is also associated with the Bikrami calendar and is celebrated with a great gusto a day before the festival of Maghi, also known as Makar Sakranti.
 Lohri festival falls in the Paush month of the Hindu calendar and in the month of January according to the Gregorian calendar.

 It also holds a great significance for the newlywed couples who, as a tradition, take 7 rounds of the holy fire of Lohri.
 In the evening of the festival, people gather around the bonfire and throw puffed rice, popcorn in the bonfire.
 After this ritual, merrymaking continues with dancing on traditional songs.